Javier-Sinuka/TP_CONCURRENTE_2025_DL/README.md

 ## Introduction
 The Petri Net Simulator is a concurrent, configurable simulation framework written in Java.
 It provides a robust environment for modeling, simulating, and analyzing systems with parallel processes using Petri Nets.

 The project emphasizes a clean separation of concerns, with a core Petri Net engine, a monitor-based synchronization layer for handling concurrency, and a pluggable policy system for defining transition firing logic.
 The entire simulation, including the net's structure, timing, and threading model, is defined through external JSON configuration files.
+Additionally, it features a powerful static analysis toolkit to compute and report on structural properties of the net.

 ## Features
 - **JSON Configuration**: Dynamically configure the entire Petri Net, including its structure (places, transitions, incidence matrix), initial state, transition timings, and threading model from a single JSON file.
+- **Advanced Analysis Tools**: A built-in static analyzer computes key structural properties of the Petri net, including:
+    - **P-Invariants (Place Invariants)**: Identifies sets of places where the weighted sum of tokens remains constant, crucial for verifying conservation properties.
+    - **T-Invariants (Transition Invariants)**: Finds sequences of transition firings that restore the net to a previous state, useful for detecting cycles and verifying liveness.
+    - **Structural Conflicts**: Detects which transitions compete for the same input resources (places).
+- **Flexible Command-Line Interface**: Run simulations, analysis, or both using simple command-line flags.
+Supports executing multiple runs and generating aggregated statistical reports.
 - **Multi-threaded Simulation**: Leverage a sophisticated threading model using "Segments" to assign groups of transitions to dedicated worker threads, enabling true parallel simulation.
 - **Monitor-Based Synchronization**: Guarantees thread-safe state transitions using a classic monitor pattern, which manages concurrent access to the Petri Net and coordinates worker threads via condition queues.
 - **Pluggable Firing Policies**: Easily switch between different strategies for selecting which transition to fire when multiple are enabled.
-The project includes a `RandomPolicy` and a `PriorityPolicy`, and the `PolicyInterface` allows for custom implementations.
+The project includes a `RandomPolicy` and a `PriorityPolicy`.
-- **Time-Aware Transitions**: Model timed Petri Nets by specifying minimum and maximum firing delays for each transition, allowing for more realistic system simulations.
+- **Time-Aware Transitions**: Model timed Petri Nets by specifying minimum and maximum firing delays for each transition.
+- **Invariant-Based Simulation Goals**: Define a clear end-condition for simulations by setting an `invariantLimit` in the configuration file.
-- **Comprehensive Logging**: Generates a detailed, formatted log file that records the entire simulation sequence, including which thread fired each transition and other significant monitor events.
+- **Comprehensive Logging**: Generates detailed log files for both transition sequences and debug information.
-- **Maven Build System**: The project is built and managed with Maven, providing easy dependency management, testing, and execution.

-## Installation
+## Installation and Building

 ### Prerequisites
 - **Java Development Kit (JDK)**: Version 8 or higher.